 The backlog of CODIS offender samples:

-The success of CODIS is directly related to the number of convicted offender DNA profiles entered into the database.
-While the system currently contains approximately 260,000 offender “RFLP” profiles, approximately 450,000 offender samples remain stored in individual State forensic laboratories, approximately 500,000 still need to be collected and analyzed.
+The success of CODIS is directly related to the number of DNA profiles of convicted persons entered into the database.
+While the system currently contains approximately 260,000 “RFLP” profiles, approximately 450,000 samples remain stored in individual State forensic laboratories, approximately 500,000 still need to be collected and analyzed.
 Moreover, the existing database of 260,000 currently in the system need to be converted from RFLP to STR DNA markers.

 - At a minimum, all CODIS laboratories and private vendors must be in compliance with the DNA Advisory Board (DAB) "Quality Assurance Standards for Convicted Offender DNA Data-basing Standards."

 - All 13 CODIS core STR markers must be analyzed.

 - Privacy issues concerning sample use and storage be appropriately addressed in laboratories using outsourcing to analyze samples.

 - Sample analysis be expedited such that the current backlog of collected and RFLP-analyzed samples is eliminated within 18 months once funding is secured.

 The Commission has determined that outsourcing those samples to private laboratories capable of high throughput testing may be the only means of achieving all four of the above-listed criteria for the majority of State and local public laboratories.
 Further, the Commission estimates that outsourcing these samples to private laboratories, at an estimated cost of $50 per sample, will result in significant cost savings through economies of scale.
 However, the Commission recognizes that some States may effectively reduce their backlog in-house.
 For States capable of in-house backlog reduction using their per sample share of allocated monies, the Commission encourages that application of funds.